Why Licensing Isn’t Required in Texas and How to Protect Your Home

-Did you know that not all states require roofing contractors to have licensing?
-In fact, out of the 50 states in the US, only 21 of them require roofers to have licensing.
+Did you know that not all states require roofing contractors to have a license?
+In fact, out of the 50 states in the US, only 21 of them require roofers to have a license.
 Where does Texas fall?
-Texas does not require that roofing contractors are licensed.
+Texas does not require licensing for roofing contractors.

-Why aren’t contractors required to have licensing in Texas?
+Why aren’t contractors required to have licenses in Texas?

-With less regulations in Texas, new roofers have more opportunity to jump into the business.
-They also have more opportunity to build their skills.
-This is because in some states only a limited number of people can obtain their licensing.
+With fewer regulations in Texas, new roofers have more opportunities to jump into the business.
+They also have more opportunities to build their skills.
+This is because, in some states, only a limited number of people can obtain their license.
 When this is the case, monopolies happen.
-When contractors aren’t required to have licenses, monopolies can be avoided and it opens up the avenue for more people to work.
+When contractors aren’t required to have licenses, we can avoid monopolies, which opens up the avenue for more people to work.

 Are there any cities in Texas that do require licensing?